andre-luiz-dos-santos/z/README.md

 * `-l/--list` shows all directories matching the selected criteria.
 The last directory shown is the one that would be entered had `--list` not been set.
 * `-c/--subdir` forces _z_ to only look for subdirectories of the current directory, by adding the pattern `^PWD`.

+The option `--subdir` is also available in the alias `zc`.
+In the fish shell, that alias is just another function, which can be easily removed or renamed in the `~/.config/fish/config.fish` file.
+Note that that must be done after sourcing `z.fish`, or your customizations might be undone.

 * `-e/--regexp` enables _awk_ to use all patterns as regular expressions.
 * `-x/--exclude` removes the current directory from the history.
 * `--clean` removes all directories that no longer exist in the filesystem from the history.